DataDog/integrations-core/docs/developer/tutorials/snmp/profile-format.md

 sysobjectid: 1.3.6.1.131.12.4.*
 ```

-or even a list of those:
+or a list of fully-defined OID / wildcard patterns:

 ```yaml
 sysobjectid: